 To: Some cards say, "Do X to do Y" (e.g. "Discard cards equal to a minion's power to destroy it.")
-With these cards, if X gets thwarted for any reason (e.g., you don't have enough cards in hand), then you can't do any of X, or Y, either.
-So there.
+With these cards, if X gets thwarted for any reason (e.g., you don't have enough

 Transfer: This lets you relocate actions or power counters from one card to another.
 When adding counters to your cards (from the pool), or discarding counters from your cards (to the pool), that's not transferring.